idlab-discover/pc-webrtc-m2m/point_cloud_capturer/README.md

 Certain parts of the Kinect code is based on / inspired by [cwi_kinect](https://github.com/cwi-dis/cwipc_kinect).

+You can also find an example on how to use the library in Unity at: [ExampleCamera](https://github.com/idlab-discover/pc-webrtc-m2m/blob/prod/unity/spirit_m2m_webrtc/Examples/SimpleCamera.md)

 ## Building
 This repository uses CMake to build the library.
 For Windows you can use the following command to generate the solution.
 If you don't want to build the library yourself you can also use a [prebuilt version](https://github.com/idlab-discover/pc-webrtc-m2m/blob/prod/unity/spirit_m2m_webrtc/Assets/Plugins/spirit_idlab_realsense.dll).